PRISM-Privacy/beamnft-audit/README.md

 2. No need for the API, its not for public use and was a great help

-3. Why so much info coming back in console? dont log so much info to console, was a great help
+3. Why is so much info coming back in the console? dont log so much info to console, was a great help